toomuchdesign/offside/README.md

   </script>
 ```

+#### What "sliding elements" are?
-`slidingElementsSelector` is a selector list of all elements which slide out when an off-canvas element slides-in.
+`slidingElementsSelector` is a selector list of all elements which slide out when an off-canvas element slides in.
 It's usually the page wrapper.

 ### 4. Customizable options:
 ```javascript